microsoft/react-native-windows-samples/docs/IViewManager-api-windows.md

 title: IViewManager
 ---

-See the documentation of [Native UI Components](view-managers.md) for information on how to author a ViewManager.
+See the documentation of [Native UI Components](view-managers.md) for information on how to author a view manager.

 >**This documentation and the underlying platform code is a work in progress.**